 During RY05, RY06 and RY07, additional wolves were taken by wolf control permittees, hunters and trappers.
-Using our PredPrey model, we estimated the fall 2006, 2007 and 2008 wolf population in the current wolf control area at 300-425, 366-398 and 393-431 wolves respectively.
+Using our PredPrey model, we estimated the fall 2006, 2007, 2008 and 2009 wolf population in the current wolf control area at 300-425, 366-398, 393-431 and 262-299 wolves respectively.
 The model uses the relationship between spring wolf, moose and caribou population size to predict a likely growth rate for the wolf population to fall.
 Mathematical equations which define model functions were taken from published predator-prey studies conducted across North America.

 Harvest.
-Hunting and trapping harvest of wolves in the current control area during RY 01-RY07 averaged 66 annually (Table 1).
-An additional 58, 17, 23 and 27 wolves were taken in the wolf control program during RY04-RY07, respectively.
+Hunting and trapping harvest of wolves in the current control area during RY 01-RY08 averaged 69 annually (Table 1).
+An additional 58, 17, 23, 27 and 49 wolves were taken in the wolf control program during RY04-RY08, respectively.
+In March 2009, helicopters were used by Department staff to take 84 more wolves to bring the total number of wolves taken from the control area to 220 in RY08.